-ST-7 was started as part of the old New Millennium Program (NMP) which provided a bridge for researchers and scientists to check out high-risk technologies and concepts in space, an environment that can't be replicated in Earth laboratories.
-Following NMP's objectives, Space Technology 7 (ST7) will flight test the Disturbance Reduction System (DRS), demonstrating that a solid body can float freely in space completely undisturbed.
-The DRS enhanced position measurement and control technologies will then be applied to follow-on missions well into the 21st century.
-The Laser Interferometer Space Antenna (LISA), a gravitational-wave observatory, will be the first of such missions.
+ST-7 began as part of the old New Millennium Program (NMP) which provided a bridge for researchers and scientists to check out high-risk technologies and concepts in space, an environment that can't be replicated in Earth laboratories.
+Following NMP's objectives, Space Technology 7 is flying the DRS to demonstrate that a solid body can float freely in space completely undisturbed.
+The DRS-enhanced position measurement and control technologies will then be applied to follow-on missions well into the 21st century.

 Last Updated: February 10, 2016

 - ESA LPF Fact Sheet - http://sci.esa.int/lisa-pathfinder/47363-fact-sheet/